 Balancing Energy Supply and Demand

-Demand response changes the energy consumption patterns of end-use customers.
-What makes these consumption changes “demand response” is that they occur in response the utiliy’s request as it relates to changes in the price of electricity or in conjunction with direct incentives, typically at times when wholesale market prices are high or system reliability is jeopardized.
-Demand response solutions are increasingly providing benefits for both the power industry and energy consumers alike.
+Today, new DR technologies can change the energy consumption patterns of end-use customers in near real-time to respond to price signals or other alerts issued by utilities and grid operators.
+The reason these programs are called “demand response” is that they occur in response to a request to throttle back consumption based on changes in the price of electricity or at times when wholesale market prices are high or system reliability is jeopardized.
+DR is another way on-site DER can add bi-directional value to both the larger grid and energy consumers alike.

 Demand Response Benefits